ionic-team/capacitor/site/docs-md/ios/updating.md

 ## Updating Capacitor Library

-To update the version of Capacitor used in your app, ust run
+To update the version of Capacitor used in your app, just run

 ```bash
 npx cap update ios
 ```

-To update iOS, including any plugins and the core Capacitor libraries.
+to update iOS, including any plugins and the core Capacitor libraries.

 ## Updating iOS Project